fenago/oracle19c-administration/md/Lab_12.md

 Fifth, revoke the object privileges from `bob`:

 ```
-REVOKE SELECT, INSERT, UPDATE, DELETE ON ot.customers
+REVOKE SELECT, INSERT, UPDATE, DELETE ON sys.customers
 FROM bob;
 ```

-Sixth, go to the `bob`‘s session and select data from the `ot.customers` table:
+Sixth, go to the `bob`‘s session and select data from the `sys.customers` table:

 ```
 SELECT